spectrumauctions/sats-home-v2/docs/pages/contact.md

 List of other contributors: [CONTRIBUTORS.md](https://github.com/spectrumauctions/sats-core/blob/master/CONTRIBUTORS.md)

 ## Contact
-If you have any questions or comments, please email us at: [sats@ifi.uzh.ch](mailto:sats@ifi.uzh.ch)
+If you have any questions or comments, please contact us via [GitHub](https://github.com/orgs/spectrumauctions/people) or via contact information on our personal websites.

-Email List: If you use the SATS software, please subscribe to our email list [here](https://lists.ifi.uzh.ch/listinfo/sats) such that we can inform you whenever we are releasing a new version of SATS.